alinaavanesyan/alina/pages/projects/host-parasite-interaction.md

 order:      6
 excerpt:    '
   The focus of my Candidate of Science dissertation was cellular immune response of Biomphalaria snails to infection by Echinostoma trematodes.
 Biomphalaria snails are freshwater pulmonate snails, native to Caribbean and South America.
-In my research, I used two species, B. glabrata and B. pfeifferi.'
+In my research, I used two species, B. glabrata and B. pfeifferi.
+Biomphalaria glabrata has been a primary model species for investigating snail defense mechanisms because it is an intermediate host for the human blood fluke, Schistosoma mansoni, a dangerous parasite that infects millions of people worldwide and causes the disease that '
 ---